Ulta Beauty Is Giving Sephora A Run For Its Money With The Opening Of A New Store

 "Simply having a store does not guarantee you success," Simeon Siegel, senior equity analyst with Nomura Securities, told BuzzFeed News.
 "What that means is the experience of the shop is important."

-Ulta offers a markedly different beauty shopping experience compared with Sephora, industry analysts told BuzzFeed News.
+Ulta Beauty offers a markedly different beauty shopping experience compared with Sephora, industry analysts told BuzzFeed News.

-Sephora is an "on mall" brand with an edgy store aesthetic aimed at a fashion-conscious urban consumer, while Ulta is an airy and bright "off mall" brand that sells a combination of mass and prestige beauty products, plus offering salon services and products, said Siegel.
+Sephora is an "on mall" brand with an edgy store aesthetic aimed at a fashion-conscious urban consumer, while Ulta Beauty is an airy and bright "off mall" brand that sells a combination of mass and prestige beauty products, plus offering salon services and products, said Siegel.

 Both brands are focused on engaging shopping experiences and have highly successful loyalty programs.